-It may not happen the first time you come in contact with the food that may detonate it, but it may develop over time.
+The first time you contact the food, that may detonate it, it may not happen, but it may develop over time.

 In children, the most common cause is food.
-For adults, the main cause is medication.
+For adults, the leading cause is medication.

 The typical detonators among foods in children are:

-- The common detonators present in adult foods are:
+- The ordinary detonators present in adult foods are:

 - Some people are so sensitive that even the smell of food can cause a reaction.
 Some are also allergic to certain preservatives in food.

 - Penicillin (more injections followed instead of a pill)